 This rule contains the standard for intervention and specifically provides that the intervenor's participation can be limited in the discretion of the administrative law judge.
 The rule encourages early joinder of parties and requires a good cause explanation if intervention is sought immediately before the hearing.

-Rule 20(A) is amended to delete the requirement that a proposed answer or position in intervention must be attached to a motion for leave to intervene.
+Rule 20(A) was amended in 2013 to delete the requirement that a proposed answer or position in intervention must be attached to a motion for leave to intervene.